 - Yes – we really offer a 100% free radon test – to residents in Utah (a $100+ value!).

 - Why offer a free radon test kit when home inspectors charge $100-$170 for the same service?
-We strongly believe that everyone should test their homes for radon.
+We strongly believe that everyone should test their homes for radon to determine if they need radon mitigation.
 The problem is, not enough people are doing it.
 Only 1 in 5 homes sold in Utah currently get a radon test because of high costs.
 Utah Radon Services is set up to very efficiently do a high number of certified radon tests so more homes can get tested.
 For homes that test high for radon, we then provide a free quote to fix the problem.